cyberbotics/webots-doc/guide/using-python.md

 #### Version

-The Python API of Webots is built with Python 2.7.
-Python 2.7 or earlier versions are therefore recommended although more recent versions can work without guarantee.
-Python 3 is not supported.
+The Python API of Webots supports both Python 2.7 and Python 3.6.
+On Ubuntu 16.04, it also supports Python 3.5 and on Ubuntu 14.04, it also support Python 3.4.

 #### macOS and Linux Instructions

-Most of the Linux distributions have Python 2.7 already installed. macOS also has Python installed by default.
+Most of the Linux distributions have Python already installed. macOS also has Python installed by default.
 To check the current version of Python installed on your system, you can type in a terminal: